 Step three:

-Then line a baking sheet with parchment paper and using an ice cream scoop, scoop the dough into balls and transfer them on to the parchment paper.
+Then line a baking sheet or cookie sheet with parchment paper and using a cookie scoop or ice cream scoop, transfer the dough to the parchment paper lined baking sheet.

 Step four:

-Using a fork, press the cookies down in a cross hatch pattern to flatten them.
-Then bake them for 9-11 minutes.
+Using the back of a fork, press the cookies down in a cross hatch pattern or crisscross pattern to flatten them.
+Then bake them for 9-11 minutes until they are golden brown.
 Let the cookies cool completely, then enjoy!
+If you want the cookies to cool even faster you could transfer them to a cooling rack or wire rack.

-- Wet the fork between cookies when you are pressing them down into the cross hatch pattern so that the fork doesn't stick to the dough.
+- For best results wet the fork between each cookie when you are pressing them down into the cross hatch pattern so that the fork doesn't stick to the dough.

 - These cookies don't spread very much when baking so be sure they are the shape you want before you bake them.